-- Although not an AAGPBL player, 17 year old female minor-league pitching sensation, Jackie Mitchell struck out Babe Ruth and Lou Gerhig back to back in an exhibition game between the New York Yankees and the Chattanooga lookouts on May 11, 1931.
-The following day Baseball commissioner Kenesaw M. Landis cancelled her minor-league contract citing that baseball was too demanding for women.
+- Although not an AAGPBL player, 17 year old female minor-league pitching sensation, Jackie Mitchell struck out Babe Ruth and Lou Gehrig back to back in an exhibition game between the New York Yankees and the Chattanooga Lookouts on May 11, 1931.
+The following day Baseball Commissioner, Kenesaw M. Landis cancelled her minor-league contract citing that baseball was too demanding for women.

 - Did you know there are 108 stitches in a regulation sized baseball?

 - The first recorded baseball game was played in Beachville, Ontario in 1838.
 One year before Abner Doubleday supposedly invented the game in Cooperstown, New York.